patmuk/neo-hpstr-metalsmith-gulp-theme/README.md

 Here are some tips on how to customize your blog theme.
 If you have questions, just open a new issue. :)

-Configure the bolg's metadata in either the index.js file (for 'nede .') or in the gulp/tasks/build.js file (for 'gulp').
+Configure the bolg's metadata in ./configuration/metadata.js file.

 ### Project tree